efeacer/EPFL_ML_Project2/scripts/README.md

     by following the previous instruction for `run_blending.py` or `run_blending.ipynb`.

 4) The predictions of the final model will be created in a file named `final_submission.csv`, located inside the `datasets` folder.
-(The procedure takes around half an hour in total.)
+(The procedure takes around an hour in total.)

 (`python --version` -> `Python 3.6.5 :: Anaconda, Inc.`)